 Then question it again.
 Seriously.
-Not joking.
+I am not joking.

 But not everything is under DBA’s control.
-When you know you can’t win Antivirus battle, you at least want to configure Antivirus properly, which leads us to Antivirus Exclusions.
+When you know you can’t win the Antivirus battle; you at least want to configure Antivirus software properly.

 (and improve SQL Server performance?)